DaveNAchill/Game/README.md

 ## About

 This is a simple 2D game I made using Unity.
-It is a Wave Survial game.
+It is a Wave Survival game.